 Mount Holyoke College is a beautiful campus that was designed by architects who were nature-conscious.
-The campus has two lakes, waterfalls, riding trails, and a botanic garden.
+The Mount Holyoke College campus has two lakes, waterfalls, riding trails, and a botanic garden.
 The campus’ layout is itself quadrangle-inspired.

-The Blanchard Campus Center, which is a student center that includes a campus store, info desk, lounge, café, and mailboxes for students, is located directly across from a lake, and between that is an open lawn for students to enjoy.
-The campus center also includes a student art gallery that exhibits projects by Mount Holyoke students.
+The Blanchard Campus Center is a student center.
+It includes a college campus store, info desk, lounge, café, and mailboxes for students, is located directly across from a lake, and between that is an open lawn for students to enjoy.
+The campus center also includes a student art gallery that exhibits projects by Mount Holyoke College students.

 33. Connecticut College